Dana94/2019-website/blog/2020-06-26-middleware-in-redux.md

     }
 }
 ```
-Now there will be a 3 sec delay before the color is removed from the state.
+With a component calling `removeColorDelay`, there will be a 3 sec delay before the color is removed from the state.

-Note: If using the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension), you need to change the set up when using middleware.
+If using the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension), you need to change the set up when using middleware.

 Import `compose` from `redux`.